What is User Defined Partitioning (UDP)?

-Tables must be configured for UDP when first created.
+Tables must have partitioning specified when first created.
 For an existing table, you must create a copy of the table with UDP options configured and copy the rows over.
 To do this use a CTAS from the source table.

 drop table if exists customer_p; create table customer_p with (bucketed_on = array['customer_id'],